 The 1960s was foundational for our firm.
 From very humble beginnings, key principles of urban design, architecture, and preservation/adaptive reuse were instilled into the firm culture.

 James (Jim) M. Glavé & William (Bill) C. Newman III flipped a coin to decide whose name would come first, and Glavé Newman Architects was born on the second floor sunporch of the Ellen Glasgow House in Richmond, Virginia

-William (Pete) Anderson, a London city planner, joined the firm.
+Samuel (Pete) Anderson, a London city planner, joined the firm.
 Glavé Newman Anderson (GNA) was formed.

 The firm’s first big break came when it was hired by the Richmond Redevelopment and Housing Authority to survey neighborhoods for urban renewal projects.
 The young firm oversaw moving 60 houses out of the path of the controversial Downtown Expressway.

 GNA attracted and advanced the careers of dozens of young architects who have gone on to direct their own firms in the City of Richmond and beyond.

 During the 1970s, the firm undertook major planning projects for well-known Richmond institutions including Virginia Commonwealth University, Medical College of Virginia,Virginia Union University, Stony Point, the Valentine Museum, Union Presbyterian Seminary, and Broad Street Station.